 Click the button below to learn more about SafetyWing’s setup or read our insider review for the full tasty scoop.

 In this guide, we cover the 5 best neighborhoods in Tallinn, Estonia for every travel style and budget.
-Even if you only have 36 hours in Tallinn, you can get a lot done if you base yourself in the right area for your needs.
+Even if you only have 36 hours in the city, you can get a lot done if you base yourself in the right area for your needs.

-If you’re still not sure what to do in Tallinn, consider the small hostel, 16eur – Old Town Munkenhof.
+If you’re still not sure what to do here, consider the small hostel, 16eur – Old Town Munkenhof.
 It’s perfectly located in the Old Town, and features a balcony, common area, and fully equipped kitchen.
-You’ll feel right at home at this cozy hostel.
+You’ll feel right at home at this cozy hostel, and save a fair bit of cash.

 Our pick for the best hotel in Tallinn is Hestia Hotel Ilmarine because it’s located in a trendy area and even features an on-site restaurant and bar.

-Still wondering where to stay in Tallinn, or have we missed your favourite place to stay?
-Let us know in the comments, so we can add it to the list!
+Have we missed your favourite place to stay?
+Let us know in the comments so that we can add it to the list!
 Enjoy your trip!

 Looking for more info on travelling to Tallinn and Estonia?